 Genflow Biosciences Plc is the ultimate parent company of the group.
-The carrying value of investment in subsidiary undertakings as at 31 December 2023 amounted to £770,187 (2022: £1,058,266).
+The carrying value of the investment in subsidiary undertakings as at 31 December 2024 amounted to £869,370 (2023 - £770,187).

-The value of the investment in subsidiaries is material in the parent company financial statements.
-There is a significant risk the carrying amount of the investment which is subject to management's estimation and judgement might not reflect any possible impairment and as such this has been deemed to be a key audit matter.
+The value of the investments in subsidiaries is material in the parent company financial statements.
+There is a significant risk that the carrying amount of the investment which is subject to management's estimation and judgement might not reflect any possible impairment, and as such this has been deemed to be a key audit matter.